xutingl/xutingl.github.io/_pages/research_experience.md

 - Implemented and optimized the data verification process of [Skyplane](https://skyplane.org/), the SOTA inter-and intra-cloud bulk data transfer software.

+- Implemented and optimized the multi-instance, multi-thread HTTP download function on Skyplane.
+Achieved a 30X speedup compared to existing recipes.
+This result was presented in a talk hosted by NASA.

 - Managed Globus Endpoints to conduct large data transfer experiments to benchmark Skyplane against Globus.

 ## Undergraduate Researcher | ReDAS Lab, University of Houston